klahnakoski/bugzilla-tiles/README.md

 Using a bug tracker, like Bugzilla, is good for team communication; but like all communication, it has costs:

 * Long page load times - a few seconds to load/save a page breaks the flow of prose in my head
 * Visually complex - There are multiple fields I never use, or always have the same value entered.
+* Lots of scrolling - the ui complexity forces user to scroll, slowing down data entry
 * Hard to search - There are too many bugs I am not interested in.
 I want a shortlist of what I am working on.
 * Not sure if formatted correctly - WYSIWYG comments would be nice.